Back to blog

 • More time for project setup

-• Additional config files (tsconfig.json)
+• Additional configuration files (tsconfig.json)

 3. Not Always Necessary